 March 24, 2019

-Spring Cleaning, the tradition of thoroughly cleaning our homes at the onset of the spring season (mid March to Mid June) has been around since time immemorial.
+Spring Cleaning, the tradition of thoroughly deep cleaning our homes at the onset of the spring season (mid March to Mid June) has been around since time immemorial.
 As the period approaches, you’ll find homeowners prepping their homes and garages for cleaning, stocking up on cleaning supplies, and scouring the internet for cleaning tips and strategies.

 This all makes sense given that the majority of Americans skimp on cleaning duties during the freezing winter weather.
 The return of the warm weather combined with the busy nature of the ensuing sunny seasons make the onset of spring an excellent opportunity to perform a thorough cleanup.

 But, have you ever asked yourself where the tradition came from?
 When people first felt the need for Spring Cleaning?

 Let’s look at popular theories on the subject to get a better understanding of why different communities and Americans in general observe the tradition so keenly.

 Possibly the longest standing theory, Jewish people have always cleansed their homes in anticipation of the Passover.
 One of the most important dates in the Jewish calendar is Passover.
 It is a time when the community commemorates how Moses saved them from slavery in Egypt and eventually led them to the Promised Land.